 Mark Schmidt collection of Mobilization materials

-Mark Schmidt is an alumnus of Eugene Lang College at The New School who participated in the Mobilization for Real Diversity, Democracy, and Economic Justice.
-The Mobilization was a campus movement during the 1996-1997 school year that began to protest the firing of Professor M. Jacqui Alexander, an Afro-Carribbean, feminist scholar who was a member of the Graduate Faculty.
-This small collection of materials documenting the Mobilization, which includes photographs and a video, was assembled by Schmidt.
+Mark Schmidt is an alumnus of Eugene Lang College at The New School who took part in the Mobilization for Real Diversity, Democracy, and Economic Justice.
+The Mobilization was a campus movement during the 1996-1997 school year that protested the firing of Professor M. Jacqui Alexander, an Afro-Carribbean feminist scholar and Graduate Faculty member.
+This small collection of materials, assembled by Schmidt, includes photographs and a video.

 - Schmidt, Mark (Person)

 Mark Schmidt assembled these materials during his participation in the Mobilization for Real Diversity, Democracy, and Economic Justice at The New School.
 The small collection includes photographs of Mobilization members at protests and social events, a videotape, and a typed manuscript about the Mobilization by an unknown author.
 The videotape has two edited clips from Mobilization protests as well as unedited footage from a forum held at the university on the Mobilization.

 Collection is open for research use.
 Please contact firstname.lastname@example.org for appointment.

 Mark Schmidt is a choreographer, somatics educator, and alumnus of Eugene Lang College at The New School.
 He also holds an MFA in performance and choreography from the State University of New York, Brockport.
 In addition to being an independent choreographer, Schmidt frequently collaborates with other artists, filmmakers, and set designers.
 He premiered his first commissioned choreography, Por Una Cabeza, in 2013 at Gotham Hall.